The analysis

 H*L pitch accent

 The most neutral way of saying a one-word phrase like "Geschiedenis." is with low "Ge-", high "-schie-" and a fall to low through "-denis".
-We transcribe this contour by %L, H*L (on the accented syllable), and L%.
+We transcribe this contour with %L, H*L (on the accented syllable), and L%.

 Pre-nuclear H*L